Baddow Hospital’s Menopause Clinic

 Unlike the contraceptive pill, oestrogen replacement in HRT mimics the naturally occurring oestrogen molecule in a similar way to thyroid replacement.
 It is known the contraceptive pill is 50 to 100 times stronger than HRT, and unlike HRT, it takes a long time to be cleared from the body and therefore stays in the body much longer.

 Menopause and Hormone Replacement Treatment in Our Essex Hospital

 Relief from the sometimes severe symptoms of the menopause can subsequently improve quality of life.
 In addition, using HRT from your menopause until at least your middle or late fifties is known to halve the risk of osteoporosis and reduces the risk of heart attacks and strokes.

 Some women have concerns about the possible associated risks of HRT, which is due to negative, and sometimes inaccurate, publicity, resulting in poor understanding of this treatment.

-Contact one of our Gynaecologists today to discuss your possible treatment options and learn more about how your life can be transformed by HRT.
+Contact one of our Gynaecologists today to discuss your possible treatment options and learn more about how your life can be transformed by our dedicated menopause clinic.